Bizou (TV series)

-Bizou is a 2007 Canadian Flash animated preschool television series.
+Bizou is a 2007 Canadian animated preschool television series.
 It teaches children about animals and Aboriginal life through the eyes of an Aboriginal princess named Bizou.
 Bizou is produced by Jerry Co Animation and 9 Story Entertainment and distributed by Picture Box Distribution.
 It is shown on Aboriginal Peoples Television Network (aptn) in Canada and First Nations Experience (FNX) in the United States.